 It’s wise to carefully compare passes to find the best fit for your itinerary and style of travel.
 The range of options may seem intimidating, but mostly it’s a matter of simply knowing which countries you intend to travel in and for how many days.

 First find the pass that best matches the area you’ll be traveling in.
 If you’re planning on covering a lot of ground by train, you probably want a multi-country pass, as it generally makes little sense to cobble together several single-country passes.

 A Global Pass, covering the widest area, gives you most of Europe by the tail, buying you unlimited travel on all public railways in most of Europe (Britain is the big exception).
 If you’ve got a whirlwind trip planned, the Global Pass is probably the best way to go.
 (You need to essentially travel from Amsterdam to Rome to Madrid and back to Amsterdam to justify the purchase of a one-month Global Pass.)

 Virtually every European country has its own single-country pass.
-These are especially worth considering for Britain, which does not participate in the Global Pass or Select Pass) and for Switzerland (where its pass covers more than just trains).
+These are especially worth considering for Britain (which does not participate in the Global Pass or Select Pass) and for Switzerland (where its pass covers more than just trains).
 The relative value of a single-country pass over individual tickets really varies across Europe, so price it out before buying one.